the-pythonist/video_splitter/README.md

 #### And voilà, das ist alle. viele Erfolg und mach's gut.
 (And there, that is all.
 Much success and take care :-D )

-If you need to contact me, here you go: gadawesome@gmail.com.